Updated for 2018-2019

 Volunteer in Bali

 One program that you can sign up for right now with IVHQ brings you to Bali, where you can help out with a variety of meaningful volunteer projects.
 Based in Lovina on the northern coast of Bali, a few initiatives that you can help with include construction and renovation, environmental education, healthcare education, teaching, and kindergarten.
 During your weekends and free time you can go snorkeling and diving along the coast, go on a cycling tour, and visit temples and waterfalls.
-This program starts at $320 for one week.
+This program starts at $385 for one week.
 Learn more here!

 Volunteer in Fiji

 For another island adventure, travel to Fiji with IVHQ, where you can take part in a construction and renovation project for a local school.
 This program aims to renovate classrooms and build libraries and resource centers for students.
 A few tasks that you can help with include painting, cleaning, repairing fixtures, and gardening or landscaping.
 During your free time, you’re invited to visit the beach, go shopping, and even try out adventure sports like whitewater rafting and shark feeding in Pacific Harbor.
-This trip starts from one week at $340 – click here to sign up!
+This trip starts from one week at $450 – click here to sign up!

 Volunteer in Peru

 Tired of the snow?
 Spend two weeks in the tropical Amazon jungle, living and working at a conservation camp as an IVHQ volunteer in Peru, one of the most biologically diverse areas on Earth.
 Peru has the largest number of bird species in the world and the third-largest number of mammals.
 While there, you’ll participate in reforestation projects, trail and home-base maintenance, basic research, and taking inventories of native animal species.
 Based upon field conditions and need, you’ll be placed at one of three different locations.
 Accommodations are in rustic bungalows or dormitory-style rooms.
 Orientation in Cusco will introduce you to Peruvian customs, language lessons, rules, safety, travel opportunities, and in-depth information about your project and placement.
-Program fees for two weeks start at $295.
+Program fees for one week start at $275.
 Learn more here!

 Volunteer in Greece